 For Richmond premises liability cases, fault needs to be clear and lie completely with the irresponsible party.
 Because of Virginia’s strict personal injury fault laws, you need to have an attorney who can demonstrate how the wrongdoer was responsible for your care and how they violated that duty.
-Reach out to attorney who can work for you today.
+Reach out to a reliable premises liability attorney who can work for you today.

 The duty of care that all property owners must exercise depends on the class the injured party belongs to.
 An invitee is the highest class of plaintiff and is somebody invited onto the premises to conduct commercial activity.
 The landowner has a duty to maintain the premises in a reasonably safe fashion and seek out potential hidden defects.
 Property managers or owners have a duty to fix the defects or warn the invitee about them.
 If they violate that duty, that may constitute a lawsuit and an assigning of fault for a Richmond premises liability case.